Tutorial

 print(a.grad, b.grad)

-There are several uses of functionality as above.
+There are several uses of functionality, as above.

-1. You can print the value of gradient for debugging.
+1. You can print the value of the gradient for debugging.
 You can also log them.
 This is especially useful with non-leaf variables whose gradients are freed up unless you call retain_grad upon them.
 Doing the latter can lead to increased memory retention.
-Hooks provide much cleaner way to aggregate these values.
+Hooks provide a much cleaner way to aggregate these values.

 a = torch.ones(5)